How do you make your house ‘Eco-Friendly?’

 5. Insulate your walls

 The walls in your home may be the single biggest source of heat loss.
 According to Haringey Council in London, around 35 percent of heat loss in the average residential is through the walls.
 Fix this by having cavity wall insulation installed which involves the drilling of small holes in the exterior of the property — through which is pumped insulating foam.
+Substantial home improvements like insulation can add value to your home.

 6. Install energy-efficient windows